ctsuu/Behavioral-Cloning/README.md

 ### Results

 In this project, 20 epochs seems enough to drop the loss to 0.037-ish range. [it can handle the training track](https://www.youtube.com/watch?v=eFpnKPBd5ts&t=2s).
 The training slows down at about 15 epoch.
 There are more tune up can be done to make it drive smoothly and safely.
+More training seems overfitted the model on track 1.
+Or the machine pick up the bad driver's behavioral from human.
+The submitted model.h5 and model.json is trained on 20 epoches.

-40 epochs is the kicker, if you want to [pass the mountain track 2](https://www.youtube.com/watch?v=mwniaaC-1fQ&t=16s).
+40 epochs is the kicker, with training loss at 0.295, the machine can [pass the mountain track 2](https://www.youtube.com/watch?v=mwniaaC-1fQ&t=16s).
 It is a totally unknown track for the computer.
 The machine only see batch of augmentated images, some are not even recognizable by human.
 And they are low resulation, the car's life depends on 66x200 pictures.
 <p align="center">
  <img src="./image/5x5_pipeline_output.png" width="800">
 </p>